getdnsapi/getdns/README.md

 If you are building from git, you need to do the following before building:

+    # git submodule update --init

-    # libtoolize -ci (use glibtoolize for OS X, libtool is installed as glibtool to avoid name conflict on OS X)
+    # libtoolize -ci # (use glibtoolize for OS X, libtool is installed as glibtool to avoid name conflict on OS X)
     # autoreconf -fi